efugier/smartcat/README.md

 ### Integrating with editors

-The key for a good integration in editors is a good default prompt (or set of) combined with the `-c` flag for precising the task at hand.
+The key for a good integration in editors is a good default prompt (or set of) combined with the `-p` flag for precising the task at hand.
 The `-r` flag can be used to decide whether to replace or extend the selection.

 #### Vim